SECURE PAYMENTS - WORLWIDE SHIPPING - FREE RETURNSSECURE PAYMENTS - WORLWIDE SHIPPING

 And then, the explosion!

 All over Europe, artists start to get organized into crews, taking over industrial wastelands, vacant lots, abandoned buildings, and of course city walls and metros.
 Art seems to be more accessible to all than ever before, people just have to grab a spray can and tag their pseudonym on the walls during the night.
 Adrenaline shots complete the picture and photographs of their trophies are taken to immortalize them before they get erased.
 Self-taught artists are flourishing and artists who have just graduated from the Beaux-Arts see this as a new playground.
 One can find the same energy and desire for unbridled art as in the contemporary Free Figuration of Combas and Di Rosa.
 The walls are covered with an explosion of ephemeral creations that contrasts with the greyness of the walls of the time.
 Jef Aérosol paints his portraits of celebrities and anonymous people, Miss.Tic paints her stencils of female silhouettes with striking phrases and Jérôme Mesnager (who is one of the few not to have a pseudonym) multiplies his "men in white" twirling on the walls.
 Speedy Graphito goes so far that he even leaves his phone number next to one of his murals... and bingo!
 Thanks to this, he will find his first Parisian gallery (Polaris) and he will be in charge of doing the poster "La ruée vers l'art" for the French Ministry of Culture in 1985!
-Impertinence and insouciance are the key words of this period whose soundtrack oscillates between punk and hip-hop.
+Impertinence and insouciance are the key words of this pivotal period whose soundtrack oscillates between punk rock and hip-hop.

 Inspired by the dynamism of Free Figuration, Speedy Graphito is one of the pioneers of street art in France alongside artists such as Jef Aérosol, Miss.Tic, Jérôme Mesnager and VLP (© Photo DR).